galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 ## Visualize the logistic regression classification results

-We will evaluate the classification by comparing them to the expected classes.
-In the previous step, we classify the test dataset (`LogisticRegression_result`).
+We will evaluate the classification by comparing the predicted with the expected classes.
+In the previous step, we classified the test dataset (`LogisticRegression_result`).
 We have one more dataset (`test_rows_labels`) which contains the true class label of the test set.
 Using the true and predicted class labels in the test set, we will verify the performance by analyzing the plots.
 As you can see, `LogisticRegression_result` has no header, so first we should remove the header from `test_rows_labels` to compare.

 > ### {% icon hands_on %} Hands-on: Remove the header
 >